dkeathley/6.2410-lab/markdown/T3-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 :figwidth: 800px
 :name: "fig-noon-classical-comparison"

 Comparison of classical and NOON state interferomters.
-The plot shows the recorded number of counts (photon counts for the classical case, or multiphoton events in the NOON state cases) for a fixed number of photons input to the interferometer while the phase is modulated with time (four cycles per second for the cases shown).
+The plot shows the recorded number of counts (photon counts for the classical case, or multiphoton events in the NOON state cases) for a fixed number of 1000 photons input to each interferomter.
+The phase is modulated sinusoidally in time with an amplitude of 0.05 radians and frequency of 4 Hz.
 Note the improved noise performance of the NOON-state interferometers.
 If you reduce the phase modulation amplitude, you will notice that the NOON state interferometers can resolve phase modulations of lower amplitude than the classical interferometer.
 ```

 +++ {"id": "WEqkDzKhWJM-"}